Manually add and edit users

-If you’ve got large user sets (over 5MB) or are concerned about file size limits, contact us to ensure the import goes smoothly.
+If you’ve got large user sets (over 20MB) or are concerned about file size limits, you might consider importing in batches, or contact us for import support.

-Note: Importing users from Azure Set up the MS Entra ID connection in Kinde before you import your users.
+Note: Importing users from Entra ID (formerly Azure) Set up the MS Entra ID connection in Kinde before you import your users.
 Then when you import, Kinde will match users to the relevant connection based on their email address.

 Kinde treats usernames as case-insensitive.
 In other words, we ignore case.
 We do this because it eliminates the possibility of auth issues and fraud when two usernames are identical in every aspect except the case of one of their letters.